nadinalisbon/100-days-challenge/log.md

 ### Day 100 April 10, 2019

-**Today's Journey**: Spent today preping for my RAD class on Saturday, Set my Community Cloud Exam and of course study.
+**Today's Journey**: Spent today prepping for my RAD class on Saturday, Set my Community Cloud Exam and of course study.

 **Perspective:** What an amazing challenge!!!